How it all started

 And that's how he got the initial idea of creating an online platform to support this offline hobby.
 The goal: to connect people across the world through postcards, independent of their location, age, gender, race or beliefs.

 In a matter of days many users started to sign up from countries all over the world, overcoming Paulo's best expectations for the website.
 At this time, Postcrossing was still hosted in an old home computer tucked away in a storage room in Paulo's home.
 But soon it became apparent that what started as a pet project was quickly turning into a great success.

-Since then, Postcrossing has been in the media spotlight around the world, from the widely known BBC (News, H2G2) to random newspapers, magazines and blogs in languages and alphabets that Paulo can't even grasp.
+Since then, Postcrossing has been in the media spotlight around the world, from the widely known BBC (News, H2G2) to national/regional newspapers, magazines and blogs in languages and alphabets that Paulo can't even grasp.

 Postcrossing has brought together many people, making the world a smaller place - there are countless reports of new friendships made, new languages learned, and numerous cultural facts about other countries and people learned through the project.